Emich Carl, Prince of Leiningen: Death and succession

 Emich Carl died at Amorbach on 1814, and was succeeded by their only surviving son, Carl Friedrich.

 Post-mortem connections

-Four years after his death, his widow married Edward, Duke of Kent and Strathearn, fourth son of King George III of the United Kingdom.
+Four years after his death, his widow married Prince Edward, Duke of Kent and Strathearn, fourth son of King George III of the United Kingdom.
 They had a daughter, Princess Victoria of Kent, who would later become Queen regnant of the United Kingdom.